spacetx/starfish/CONTRIBUTING.md

 ## Reporting bugs
 - Bugs can be contributed as issues in the starfish repository.
 Please check to make sure there is no existing issue that describes the problem you have identified before adding your bug.

+- When reporting issues please include as much detail as possible about your operating system, starfish version, slicedimage version, and python version.
+Whenever possible, please also include a brief, self-contained code example that demonstrates the problem, including a full traceback.

 ## Code contributions
 - Don't break the build: pull requests are expected to pass all automated CI checks.
 You can run those checks locally by running `make all` in